infrae/infrae.subversion/README.txt

 Since values to these variables changes each time you run buildout (revision number changes), this trigger an uninstall/reinstall of the part.
 We recommand to activate it only if you need it.

+Is always exported a variable ``location`` to say where are done the checkouts, and a variable ``eggs`` which contains a list of checkouted eggs.

 Sample
 ------